MihirSShetty/AI_NPC/README.md

 A token is approximately 1 word.
 For example:

 Sending a 50-word prompt and receiving a 100-word response = 150 tokens.
-At the rates above, this would cost just $0.0009.
+At the rates above, one interaction will cost just $0.0009.
 Testing should cost less than a dollar in most cases

 to start